Scalable quantum computation architecture using always-on Ising interactions via quantum feedforward: Effective interaction control via projective measurements and quantum feedforward

-This means that preparing a specific qubit in a ground state effectively turn off the interaction between this qubit and nearest-neighbor qubit.
-Therefore, if all nearest-neighbor qubits are ground state, the qubit is not effected by any interactions, which is the striking feature of our scheme.
+As written in Eq.~(\ref{Hamiltonian_3qubit}), the state of the qubit B changes the energies of qubits A and C. When we set the qubit B to ground state, all eigen states of qubits A and C degenerate therefore $\hat{H}$ does not change the system in time.
+We show those energy diagrams in Fig.~\ref{diagram}.

+The ancillary qubit induces a conditioned dynamics.
+The excited state of the ancillary qubit causes the phase rotation on the other qubits, while the ground state of the ancillary qubit does not induce any phase shift on them.
+Therefore, if we have a superposition of the ancillary qubit, the other two qubits are entangled via such a conditioned dynamics.
+In order to see this effect more clearly, we describe how such conditioned dynamics occur in Appendix~\ref{details_scheme}.

-Although we will later discuss the case of two or three-dimensional cluster state that is a universal resource for quantum computation~\cite{Topological_3D} , we start by explaining how to generate a one-dimensional three-qubit cluster state (Fig.~\ref{switch}) to illustrate our concept about how to control the effective interaction via projective measurements and quantum feedforward.
-Here, we assume all interaction strength are equally $g$.
-Firstly, we prepare a separable $|+\rangle $ state for the qubit B, and prepare an arbitrary pure state for the qubit A and C. An initial state is described by
+Here, we show the procedure of our scheme for controlled-phase gate.
+Firstly, we prepare a separable $|+\rangle $ state for the qubit B, and prepare an arbitrary state for qubits A and C. An initial state is described by